LISTEN TO AUDIO OF THIS CONTENT

 - Both are listed as Schedule II controlled substances in the U.S. – the same level as morphine, cocaine, and opium

-- Ritalin and Adderall are mainly used to treat ADHD, but can also be prescribed to treat narcolepsy
+- Mainly used to treat ADHD, but can also be prescribed to treat narcolepsy

-- Both of these drugs are available in short-acting and slow-release tablets
+- These drugs are available in short-acting and slow-release tablets

-- Adderall and Ritalin have a high potential for misuse and addiction
+- They have a potential for misuse and addiction

 The major difference between these two drugs is the fact that:

-Side By Side Comparison Between Ritalin vs Adderall
+Ritalin vs Adderall – Side By Side Comparison

-Here is a side by side comparison chart between Adderall vs Ritalin.
+Here is a side by side comparison chart between these two drugs.
 They are very similar but with some key differences.
 Because Adderall is amphetamine based it has a tendency towards greater dependency than Ritalin.
 Also, weight gain or loss is another key factor, see the chart below.